Lois Young: Children’s recording artist, songwriter, and puppeteer

-After returning to her home state of Delaware, Lois has performed at hundreds of venues such as the Grand Opera House in Wilmington for all the Reading is Fundamental (RIF) graduates in the Christina School District and has been featured in Reading Today, for her excellence in children’s educational programs.
+After returning to her home state of Delaware, Lois performed at hundreds of venues such as the Grand Opera House in Wilmington for all the Reading is Fundamental (RIF) graduates in the Christina School District and was featured in Reading Today, for her excellence in children’s educational programs.
 She has also been featured on the cover of Crossroads in The Wilmington News Journal for her popular family concerts.
 She was chosen by the Delaware Division of Libraries to perform for every library in the state, funded in part by the National Endowment for the Arts.
-Her ongoing series of monthly themed shows at the Newark New Century Club Theater have received rave reviews and attract families from as far as New Jersey, Pennsylvania, and Maryland.
+Her long-running series of monthly themed shows at the Newark New Century Club Theater received rave reviews and attracted families from as far as New Jersey, Pennsylvania, and Maryland.

-Lois Youngs career as a childrens composer, recording artist, and puppeteer was launched over a decade ago when she first began writing and performing songs for her young daughter Amy.
+Lois Young’s career as a children’s composer, recording artist, and puppeteer was launched over a decade ago when she first began writing and performing songs for her young daughter Amy.
 From that inauspicious beginning, a career was born that now includes award-winning albums, concert performances, and theater productions complete with life-size puppets.

-Lois continues to bring a unique theatricality to her high energy, interactive live concerts.
+Lois brings a unique theatricality to her high energy, interactive live concerts.
 Over the years she has performed for thousands of children, and her commitment to educating, inspiring, and entertaining young audiences has never wavered.
 Her whimsical imagination, ability to sing in different styles and character voices, infectious laugh and unguarded honesty break down the barriers between child and adult.
 Parents and grandparents delight in her lovely singing voice and the true to life experiences her lyrics detail.
 Lessons about intangibles, such as sharing, cooperation, appreciation, and consideration are subtly and creatively conveyed through her encounters with each puppet and within her songs.